oclif/oclif.github.io/docs/hooks.md

 * `init` - runs when the CLI is initialized before a command is found to run
 * `prerun` - runs after `init` and after the command is found, but just before running the command itself
+* `command_not_found` - runs if a command is not found before the error is displayed
+* `command_incomplete` - runs if a command is not found but it is a partial of an existing command.
+Useful for instances where you'd like to present a prompt with all the matching commands.
+See Salesforce CLI's [implementation](https://github.com/salesforcecli/cli/blob/main/src/hooks/incomplete.ts).
+* `jit_plugin_not_installed` - runs if a command from a [JIT plugin](./jit_plugins.md) is executed but the plugin isn't installed yet.
+See Salesforce CLI's [implementation](https://github.com/salesforcecli/plugin-trust/blob/main/src/hooks/jitPluginInstall.ts).
+* `preparse` - runs before flags and args are parsed and validated.
+Useful if you need to manipulate the input.
+See Salesforce CLI's [implementation](https://github.com/salesforcecli/cli/blob/main/src/hooks/preparse.ts).
 * `postrun` - runs after the command only if the command finishes with no error
-* `command_not_found` - runs if a command is not found before the error is displayed

 ## Custom Events